b4nter/TicTacToe/README.md

 # TicTacToe
-TicTacToe game, currently can only be played player vs player
+TicTacToe game, currently can be played player vs player only.